 [Regulation 8 amended in Gazette 29 Jun 2001 p.
 3081-2.]

-9. The Government, departments and unincorporated entities as Employers
+9. Who is to discharge obligations of Employers that are governmental bodies

 (1) Where, under these regulations, a worker, other than a parliamentarian, is taken to work for the Government of Western Australia, the obligations of the Government as the Employer of the worker are to be discharged by —